How to find a lost cat - tips & advice for what to do

 With all the time that cats spend tucked away snoozing, you may not realize right away that your cat has gone missing.
-If you’ve checked their favorite spots, shaken the treat bag, searched all the nooks and crannies of your home and they are still nowhere to be found, it’s time to kickstart your lost pet search.
+If you’ve checked their favorite spots, shaken the treat bag, searched all the nooks and crannies of your home and they are still nowhere to be found, it’s time to kickstart the search for finding your lost cat.

 If your cat strays from the safety of your home, an ID tag and a microchip registered with 24Petwatch are your cat's best chance of a fast return.
 Once you’ve confirmed your cat is missing, you should immediately report them as lost with 24Petwatch if they are microchipped.
 You can report your missing pet using this online form, when logged in to your mypethealth.com account, or by giving us a call at 1-866-597-2424.